The Value Of Adding GPS Tracking To Your Business

 - How the technology will be installed and implemented

-- How you will take steps to protect privacy and the process employees can follow if they feel their privacy or other worker’s rights have been violated
+- How you will take steps to protect the privacy and the process employees can follow if they feel their privacy or other worker’s rights have been violated

 - How you (the employer) will safeguard the data collected using the technology